mikhama/presentation-tensorflowjs/README.md

 Official site of <a href="https://js.tensorflow.org/">TensorFlow.js</a> provides some demo applications available:

 - Emoji Scavenger Hunt is a game about finding objects in the real world.
-- Webcam Controller is a game about playing in Pacman.
+- Webcam Controller is a game in Pacman.
 - Teachable Machine lets you teach itself to recognize images and play songs.
 - Performance RNN is a real-time piano performance by a neural network.
 - Posenet is a human pose estimation in the browser.